masterclasses at the

 Masterclass 4 – Surgical plume management (with Stryker)

-Masterclass 5 – topic to be confirmed (with Medline)
+Masterclass 5 – Choose Change (with Medline)

 Breakfast symposium - Friday 15 May, 2026